January 18, 2011

 Dembski's The Show and Glaser's Of Twilight with New York New Music Ensemble at Center for Jewish History, New York City

-Soprano Susan Narucki joins the New York New Music Ensemble for performances of American composers, Stephen Dembski's "The Show" and David Glaser's "Of Twilight" - world premiere - at the Center for Jewish History in New York.
-(15 West 16th Street, NY, NY) The text of Glaser's "Of Twilight" (for soprano, violin, piano, percussion and projected images) is drawn from Charles Simic's Dime Store Alchemy, prose poems which find their inspiration in the strange and magical boxes of American artist Joseph Cornell.
+Vocal chamber music.
+With New York New Music Ensemble in Stephen Dembski's "The Show" and David Glaser's "Of Twilight" at the Center for Jewish History in New York.
+The text of Glaser's "Of Twilight" is drawn from Charles Simic's Dime Store Alchemy, prose poems which find their inspiration in the strange and magical boxes of American artist Joseph Cornell.

-Steven Dembski's "The Show" (for soprano, percussion, violin, clarinet and piano) is a tour-de-force setting of the Donald Barthelme prose poem.
-Alternating between sprechstimme and sung material, the work is imbued with fantasy, humor and violence - in its circus of sadness, we hear a fascinating comment on life in the performing arts.
+Steven Dembski's "The Show" is a tour-de-force setting of the Donald Barthelme prose poem.
+Alternating between sprechstimme and sung material, the work is imbued with fantasy, humor and violence.

 "It is difficult to keep the public interested.
 The public demands new wonders piled on new wonders.
 Often we don't know where our next marvel is coming from.
 The supply of strange ideas is not endless.
 The development of new wonders is not like the production of canned goods."